 Indian Purple Yam known as Kand or Kandh in Hindi and Konfal in Marathi is a root vegetable that’s popularly known as Indian cheese.
 This tuber belongs to the large family of Yams and is often confused with sweet potato or Shakarkand which are distantly related to the potato family.

-Although it’s a seasonal veggie that is available just from around December to January, it has loads of health benefits.
+Although it’s a seasonal veggie that is available just from around December to January, it is loaded with antioxidants.
 Kand or konfal has a unique texture, a bright purple color, and is sweet to taste.
 To learn how to quickly prepare this delicious purple yam starter, read our recipe below…

 How to cook a Purple Yam As an Appetiser or Snack?